Evolutionary Medicine: Is it Important?

 “Pseudogenes are observed to harbour sequence variations that become degenerative disease-causing mutations when transmitted to their colocalised progenitors through gene conversion event.
 The issue of pseudogene deregulation in several genetic diseases including cancer is now of the essence in the context of disease progression in humans.
 Different aspects of the involvement of pseudogenes and their relevance to human genetic disease are recaptured here… Pseudogenes can partially retain or totally resurrect their original functions.
 Being the paradigm of neutral evolution pseudogenes provide snapshots of the evolutionary history of the human genome.
 The neutral characteristic of all pseudogenic regions renders them relevant to determine the nature of neutral sequence evolution among different regions in the genome.”(23)

 Scientists have been using comparative pseudogene analysis for decades to look back at our evolutionary past since we share some of the same pseudogenes (same locations, same mutations) with our ape cousins and thus they confirm our evolutionary history with them.
 Knowing the ultimate reasons for why we have shared pseudogenes with other apes can explain the origins of some human deficiencies such as our need for vitamin C due to a shared defective gene.
 We even still make an egg yolk sac and have egg yolk pseudogenes, in the same homologous location as in chickens.
 And as Sisu writes above, it appears now many of the pseudogenes can have a role in cancer.
+However, both Moran and Finlay note that pseudogenes can have functions and a proper definition has been confused by more recent researchers.
+See pseudogenes, this site.
 Here again a deep dive into where this DNA damage occurred and how will help target therapies.
 Damage after a mythological “Fall” will not produce a nested pattern of genetic damage; only evolution will.

 Obesity - I wrote earlier that many people in developed countries are obese and obesity has been called a pandemic.
 Many are obese because food is abundant and activity can be diminished.
 Basically we’ve inherited survivor genes that served our ancestors well thousands of years ago when starvation was always looming but these genes for promoting eating and the efficient extraction of calories are now killing us.
 Researchers Salazar-Tortosa and Fernandez-Rhodes wrote about this in their 2019 article “Obesity and climate adaptation" where they note using evolutionary perspectives that include genetic changes in metabolic rates, the leptin receptor and brown adipose tissue uncoupling proteins after our ancestors left Africa to increase survivability in colder climates helps us to understand this pandemic via ultimate causes" (12).
 This will allow medical researchers to attack the problem from its root causes and not just apply drugs or surgery to the issue.